Corruption of Haustfyr Chapter 2: Madam's Homestead

 When she finishes, Orwin exhales in relief.
 “Feels like I might live to limp another day.”
 He digs into his cloak and pulls out a small sigil carved of riverstone.
 “For your trouble.
 It’s an Arcury token.
 Won’t get you out of every scrape, but it’ll open some doors among friends.”

-You take the token and stow it in your bag.
+I take the token and stow it in my bag.

 Orwin adjusts his splint, grimacing.
 “If you’re headed toward Haustrasill, I’d be grateful to tag along.
 Underoot’s healers can see to what your songs can’t.”